Terrestrial biogeochemistry, soil science, wetland biogeochemistry, alpine wetlands, soil redox,

 The primary driver behind my research is a fascination with how climate change is influencing biogeochemical controls on the earth system.
 I examine soil chemical and physical processes to understand human-altered nutrient cycles in terrestrial systems.
 My background focused on carbon cycling in the rainforests of Latin America and wetland systems of New York State, examining ecosystems with varying levels of human manipulation.
-I thrive in a lab environment, but also try to integrate humanities disciplines in my research in order to understand how humans connect to and value natural environments.
-My PhD research will build on this background by examining how climate change has altered the natural nitrogen cycle in the alpine ecosystem of the Rocky Mountains.
+My PhD research builds on this background by examining the role of wetland soils within the alpine landscape.
+By investigating oxidation-reduction cycles within these wetlands, we can begin to understand how they impact water chemistry at the landscape scale, as well as how global change could alter this role in the future.

 - Ernest F. Hollings Scholar, National Oceanic and Atmospheric Association, 2017